 A quiche is a savory pie filled with beaten eggs and crème fraîche.

-It has had various versions since the Middle Ages.
+It has seen various variations since the Middle Ages.

-The Quiche Lorraine itself is subject to local variations and became a specialty of French cuisine in the 19th century.
+The Quiche Lorraine itself is subject to local differences and became, in the 19th century, a specialty of French cuisine.

-It then globalized during the 20th century, acquiring further variants.What is the difference between puff pastry and pâte brisée?
+It then globalized over the 20th century, gaining further variations.What is the difference between puff pastry and pâte brisée?

-The dough for pâte brisée is made by combining butter with flour, to achieve a crumbly mixture (hence the name) to which salt and cold water are then added to form a smooth dough.
+The pâte brisée dough is made by first combining the butter with the flour until a crumbly mixture is obtained (hence the name) to which salt and cold water are then added to form a smooth dough.

-The preparation of puff pastry requires a series of steps to be executed and repeated scientifically to fold, turn the dough, and let it rest at regular intervals, making this recipe a bit more challenging.
+The preparation of puff pastry requires a series of steps that must be executed and repeated scientifically to fold, turn the dough, and let it rest at regular intervals, making this recipe a bit more challenging.